mozzzzy/arguments/README.md

 ## Validate option's value
 We can validate specified option's value when execute `Parse()` method.
-To inject validation function, we use `Option.Validator` and `Option.ValidatorParams`.
+To inject validation function, we use `Option.Validator` and `Option.ValidatorParam`.

 For example, we can execute `arguments.ValidateIntMinMax` function to validate  `-port` option's value.
 ```go